nicolasdettling/nemo_python/docs/archer2_setup_guide.md

 # Installing NEMO and other bits

+I recommend you install NEMO in your main work directory

+    /work/n02/n02/<username>

+and save this as an environment variable $WORK in your .bashrc, which you'll need later.
+Add this lines to your ~/.bashrc:

+    export WORK=/work/n02/n02/`whoami`

+then do

+    source ~/.bashrc
+    cd $WORK

-Choose a directory in your /work space where you want to install NEMO and cd there.
-Then download the code from the repository:
+Now, download the code from the repository:

     git clone https://forge.nemo-ocean.eu/nemo/nemo.git
     cd nemo